ShashankAsre/TimevariantGAN-AEMO-dataset/README.md

 The repository contains –
 * One ‘.ipynb’ file named as “TimevariantGAN.ipynb”,
 * Original energy dataset named as “energy_data.csv”
-* An output – Synthetic energy data, an excel file with annotation “Synthetic_energydata.xls” obtained from the execution of TimevariantGAN.
+* An output – Synthetic energy data, an excel file with annotation “Synthetic_energydata.csv” obtained from the execution of TimevariantGAN.

 To implement the code, download the energy dataset 'energy_data.csv','TimevariantGAN.ipynb' and execute using Google colab, jupyternotebook and IDE of your choice.